ofiwg/libfabric/man/fi_cq.3.md

 operation such as fi_cq_read, fi_cq_readfrom, fi_cq_sread, fi_cq_sreadfrom etc.
 can be called on it.

-Completion flags may be suppressed if the FI_NOTIFY_FLAGS_ONLY mode bit has been set.
-When enabled, only the following flags are guaranteed to be set in completion data when they are valid: FI_REMOTE_READ and FI_REMOTE_WRITE (when FI_RMA_EVENT capability bit has been set), FI_REMOTE_CQ_DATA, and FI_MULTI_RECV.

 If a completion queue has been overrun, it will be placed into an 'overrun' state.
 Read operations will continue to return any valid, non-corrupted completions, if available.
 After all valid completions have been retrieved,